cyberark/pas-on-cloud/README.md

 # CyberArk CloudFormation Templates

-The following CloudFormation templates were created to automate the deployment process of CyberArk PAS AMIs.
-There are multiple templates that was created to provide the
+CyberArk PAS CloudFormation templates were created to automate the deployment process of CyberArk Privileged Access Security AMIs.
+There are multiple templates to support a various deployment options, from a template that deploys a full environment to templates that provide you with the building blocks to deploy any type of architecture.

 | CloudFormation Template Name | Description |
 |------------------------------|-------------|